BboyAkers/austinakers.com/content/blog/v-card-in-depth.md

 })
 ```

-useRender():
+`useRender` is a custom rendering function that essentially does the following:
 - Gets the current instance of the Node
 	- Checks if it's called inside a "setup" function
 	- If it is, it returns the view model
 - It takes the valid view model and uses 'vue 3' `.render`  function to return the valid vue model as a Virtual DOM tree to be added to our applications VDOM Tree.

 line 103
 ```ts